flevin58/LevDict/README.md

 ## Project Status

-The module is currently in beta test by myself.
+The module is currently in alfa release.
 It is published in PyPi test repository.

 ## Installation